wenxin-c/tp/docs/DeveloperGuide.md

   The displayed index of questions increments from 1 to 5, which might differ from their real indexes in the ArrayList.
   A **HashMap** is then used with displayed index being the key and real question index being the value to ensure that the correct question will be mapped to from user input index (i.e. displayed index).
+* **User input validation**<br>
+  Checking mechanism is used to validate user input.
+The first validation happens at manager level and the `CommandKeyword` will be checked.
+  A correct type of command object will be created based on `CommandKeyword`.
+The second validation happens at command level to validate arguments and payloads.
+This is done at command level instead of manager level as different commands might have different requirements for the inputs.

 ### Self Reflection Implementation
 ![Reflection Component Sequence Diagram](diagrams/ReflectionSequenceDiagram.png)